 December 1, 1862

-Gettysburg inspires.
-It brings us together.
+Lessons from the battle’s chaos, death and destruction warn us and show us how circumstances can dictate difficult choices.
+Today, Gettysburg brings us together.
 It reminds us of the profound humanity essential to maintaining our democracy:

-- Immediately after the battle, local residents and neighboring volunteers cared for the injured soldiers of both armies.
+- Immediately after the battle, some local residents and volunteers helped care for the injured soldiers of both armies, while others devoted their attention to their families.

 - At his nearby farm, President Eisenhower entertained world leaders in quiet visits during turbulent times.